festiva1300/devcontainer-python/README.md

 # How to use

-1. clone this repo.
+1. Clone this repo.
-2. open folder in vscode
+2. Open folder in vscode
+3. Edit docker-compose.yaml according to your environment.
-3. open command pallete[F1] and type "Dev Containers: Open Folder in Container"
+4. Open command pallete[F1] and type or select "Dev Containers: Open Folder in Container"